stalwartlabs/jmap-calendar-scheduling/README.md

 This is a standard "/set" method as described in Section 5.3 of [RFC8620].

-The `CalendarSchedulingRequest/set` method is used to send outbound iTIP \[RFC5546] messages, such as invitations (`REQUEST`), replies (`REPLY`), counter-proposals (`COUNTER`), cancellations (`CANCEL`), publications (`PUBLISH`), and other supported scheduling operations.
+The `CalendarSchedulingRequest/set` method is used to send outbound iTIP \[RFC5546] messages, including invitations (`REQUEST`), replies (`REPLY`), cancellations (`CANCEL`), counter-proposals (`COUNTER`), publications (`PUBLISH`), and other supported scheduling actions.

-To send a new event invitation, the client sets the `method` property to `"REQUEST"`, provides the `calendarEventId` referencing the calendar event to invite participants to, and sets both `message` and `eventPatch` to `null`.
-The server will construct the iTIP message from the referenced event.
+To send a new event invitation using the `REQUEST` method, the client sets the `method` property to `"REQUEST"`, supplies the `uid` referencing the relevant `CalendarEvent`, and omits both the `event` and `eventPatch` properties.
+In this case, the server constructs the iTIP message directly from the referenced event.

-Replies and updates to existing events are sent by specifying the appropriate `method` value (e.g., `REPLY`, `CANCEL`, `COUNTER`, etc.) and including the iTIP message content using one of the mechanisms described in Section 3: either by supplying a full `message` or by providing a `eventPatch`.
+For replies, updates, counters, and similar actions, the client must specify the appropriate `method` value and provide either a complete `event` object or an `eventPatch` describing the changes to be sent.
+These mechanisms are described in Section 3.

-To send a `PUBLISH` message, the client sets the `method` to `"PUBLISH"`, MUST set `calendarEventId` to `null`, and MUST provide the iTIP message content in the `message` property.
+To send a `PUBLISH` message, the client sets the `method` to `"PUBLISH"`, MUST set `uid` to `null`, and MUST include the event data in the `event` property.
+The `eventPatch` mechanism is not permitted for `PUBLISH`.

-The server is responsible for validating and delivering the generated iTIP message to the specified recipients using the appropriate transport mechanism.
+The server is responsible for validating the provided data, generating a valid iTIP message, and delivering it to the intended recipients using the appropriate transport mechanism (e.g., iMIP or other scheduling gateways).

 Example: